-anyway. i think it’s pretty cool, and a pretty big compliment, that someone as far away as england thought enough of my music to make it a part of his internet radio show without any prodding from me. the first podcast i came across was this one, which features my music both at the beginning and end of the show, and there’s a moment early on where he quotes from a then-new blog entry of mine that just about made me fall over from laughing. i had forgotten all about that little rant.
+Anyway.
+I think it’s pretty cool, and a pretty big compliment, that someone as far away as England thought enough of my music to make it a part of his internet radio show without any prodding from me.
+The first podcast I came across was this one, which features my music both at the beginning and end of the show, and there’s a moment early on where he quotes from a then-new blog entry of mine that just about made me fall over from laughing.
+I forgot all about that little rant.

-in other news, i think it’s safe to say livewire have lost my business. a week or two back i vented about an NAD cd player that had stopped working. i bought it from them back in december of 2008, along with a full hi-fi system and some beefy PSB speakers. two years for a fairly high end cd player is not a good run in my book. i have a few much cheaper and supposedly inferior all-in-one cd players that are more than a decade old now, and they’re still going strong.
+Speaking of complaining about stuff, I think it’s safe to say Live Wire Audio have lost my business.
+A week or two back I vented about a CD player that stopped working.
+I bought it from them back in December of 2008, along with a full hi-fi system and some beefy PSB speakers.
+Two years for a fairly high-end CD player is not a good run in my book.
+I have a few much cheaper and supposedly inferior all-in-one CD players that are more than a decade old now, and they’re still going strong.

-“well,” i said, “if it’s just going to break again in a year or two i don’t really see the point in spending the money. it doesn’t seem like a sound investment to me if it isn’t built to last and there’s no real warranty there.”
+“Well,” I said, “If it’s just going to break again in a year or two I don’t really see the point in spending the money.
+It doesn’t seem like a sound investment to me if it isn’t built to last and there’s no real warranty there.”

-it just so happens that i do have a wizard’s hat. you know what i’ve gathered from the powers of perception it has bestowed upon me? livewire just lost a customer. i know you’ve got plenty of other people to overcharge and condescend to, but put that in your nonexistent crystal ball and chew on it a while, other one. chew it good.
+It just so happens that I do have a wizard’s hat.
+You know what I’ve gathered from the powers of perception it has bestowed upon me?
+Live Wire just lost a customer.
+I know you’ve got plenty of other people to overcharge and condescend to, but put that in your nonexistent crystal ball and chew on it a while, Other One.
+Chew it good.